Accepting Block

 Blue Score

 The number of blue blocks in a given block’s past.
 Blue score is calculated by summing the selected parent’s blue score and the number of blue blocks in the given block’s mergeset.
 Stored in the block’s header, blue score can be thought of as the “weight” of a block’s history within the honest portion of the DAG.
-Blue score drives several mechanisms in Kaspa - including DAA score and difficulty adjustment.
+Blue score contributes to several mechanisms in Kaspa - including DAA score and difficulty adjustment.

 Reference: Blue Score & Blue Work (KaspaCom)